 CREATE Justice recognizes that research, evaluation, and action towards equal justice requires action-oriented, collaborative, interdisciplinary approaches.
 CREATE Justice’s research will be oriented towards two general dimensions of access to justice: transforming legal and justice services, and the removal of systemic barriers to justice.
 Much of existing research focuses on “access” to legal services and institutions, an area that is extremely important.
 CREATE Justice’s focus on substantive, community-engaged, social justice research is an exciting emerging area and the centre will seek to establish itself as a national and international leader.

 CREATE Justice will be home to research, information, and data related to access to justice.
 CREATE Justice will help make important data more readily available for informed and credible research; centralize information and projects to better streamline efforts and communication between researchers; and encourage research, evaluation, and action at and beyond the University of Saskatchewan.

 Connect with us

 Are you a researcher at the University of Saskatchewan or another post-secondary institution interested in access to justice?
 A member of the public who is passionate about justice?
 A lawyer?
 Another justice system stakeholder?
 We want to hear from and work with you.
-We invite you to CREATE Justice.
+Get in touch.